Other / mixed grade configuration · Fairbanks, AK

 How many students attend Weller Elementary?

 Weller Elementary has 413 students enrolled.
-It is a other school in Fairbanks, AK.
+It is a public school in Fairbanks, AK.

 What is the student-teacher ratio at Weller Elementary?